 Age and Gender

 However, male cats more frequently develop life-threatening urethral obstructions when urinary problems occur.
 Both sexes require prompt attention, but males face higher emergency risk.
+Additionally, middle aged cats are particularly susceptible to urinary tract issues, especially when combined with certain lifestyle factors.

 Underlying Health Conditions